THE DIFFERENT STAGES OF HISTORY

-During colonialism, a law prevented Australians to bathe and enjoy the sea and beaches.
-This law was revoked in 1903.
-As a result, Australians began enjoying the beaches.
-However, the sea remained a dangerous environment therefore, sea rescue organisations developed.
-The rescue training techniques quickly evolved into a sport in its own right.
+During colonial times, a law prevented Australians from swimming and enjoying the sea and beaches.
+This law was repealed in 1903 and Australians started using the beaches.
+As a result, Australians began to use the beaches.
+However, the sea remained a dangerous environment and so rescue organisations began to emerge.
+The training of ocean lifeguards quickly became a sport in its own right.

-In 1910 Tommy Walker brought a 10-foot surfboard “bought at Waikiki Beach, Hawaii, for two dollars” to the Manly Beach in Sydney.
-Walker became an expert wave rider, and in 1912 he gave several surfing demonstrations in Sydney at the Freshwater Carnival.
+In 1910, Tommy Walker brought a 10-foot surfboard “bought on Waikiki Beach, Hawaii, for two dollars” to Manly Beach in Sydney.
+Walker became a skilled surfer and in 1912 he held several surfing demonstrations in Sydney at the Freshwater Carnival.

 Surf Life Saving Association

 Then in 1914 Olympic swimming champion Duke Kahanamoku was invited to the Eastern Australia to demonstrate surfing in front of thousands of spectators at the carnival in Freshwater.
 In 1915 he returned to surf in tandem with a young girl named Isabelle Letham.
 Duke’s board is now on public display at the Freshwater Surf Lifesaving Club in Sydney.
 Furthermore, in 1923 the Surf Bathing Association evolved into the famous Surf Life Saving Association.

 Australia is a surfing nation.
 Many Australians surf on local beaches and children even learn the sport in gym class at school.
 On Australian beaches you’ll find some of today’s best surfers in the water, such as Joel Parkinson, Mick Fanning and many more.

 Modern surfing : 20th century